AymanElkridy/storefront-backend/README.md

 ```

 6. **Create one or more products:**</br>
-   Submit a post request through the `/product` route, providing the following in the request body:
+   Submit a POST request through the `/product` route, providing the following in the request body:
 ```
     {
         "name": string,